unic/sitecore-module-flex/README.md

 An item udpate package with standard serialized items is also available in the Unic.Flex NuGet package under  `.\packages\Unic.Flex.[version]\serialization\Flex.update`.
 You can install this package instead of deserializing the Unicorn/Rainbow Files.

+Note: The Flex.update package also contains items to all dependent module items (e.g. Unic.Configuration)

 ### Install Database